rubensworks/article-privacy-decentralized/content/solution.md

 5. **Access control enforcement**
 	It must be possible for the data source to limit query results based on a set of access policies.

-Instead of specifying ACLs explicitly for particular users and resources, shapes allow for constraining, i.e., shaping (i) the **resources** that can be accessed/should be returned, (ii) the **action/mode** that is permitted to be performed on the resource, and (iii) the **agents/party** whose requests the policy applies to.
+SIMON: Instead of specifying ACLs explicitly for particular users and resources, shapes allow for constraining, i.e., shaping (i) the **resources** that can be accessed/should be returned, (ii) the **action/mode** that is permitted to be performed on the resource, and (iii) the **agents/party** whose requests the policy applies to.
 This allows for expressing more fine-grained access control policies, such as:
 * As outlined in [](cite:cites desiss:shapes), shapes languages such as [SHACL](cite:cites spec:shacl), specifically address the need to constrain the data in a graph to a certain shape
 * shapes (SHACL/ShEx) and [using shapes for Web APIs](cite:cites hypermedia_shapes)
 * (shacl-spec): validation-based (~filter) and (shacl note): filter/rule-based (related https://github.com/solid/data-interoperability-panel/issues/34)